-Timber Mesa Trail is a 7.4 mile moderately trafficked loop trail located near Show Low, AZ that offers scenic views and is rated as moderate.
+Timber Mesa Trail is a 7.4 mile moderately trafficked loop trail located near Show Low, Arizona that offers scenic views and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until January.

 Directions from Lakeside: Drive on State Highway 260 towards McNary.
 Turn left on Porter Mountain Road (Forest Road 45).
 Drive 2.2 miles.
 Turn left at the cattle guard.
 Drive 75 yards to the cindered trailhead on the right.

 Except for the length this is an easy trail.
 Nice views, partially shaded, quiet once you get away from the road.

 Trail has some gorgeous views during the first 3miles.
 Trail is clearly marked, follow the blue diamonds all the way.
 We did this and it ended up being 8.49 miles w elevation gain/loss 679 ft.
 Would come back but would probably hike 3 miles or so then turn around and go back the same way to enjoy the views again.

 Good trail to hike that is close to the city of Show Low.
 Great views of the town including, show low lake, Scotts Reservoir, and scenic meadow views.
 Be careful of looming thunder clouds and storms, they come quick and hard!
 Many intersecting trails, but if you have no time limit, just keep going and eventually you will end up where you started.

 Another one of my favorite hikes in this area.
 I have often Mountain Biked it too!
 Can be a bit hard to follow for the first timer.
 This is one of many trails in the White Mountain Trail System.
 A book detailing all the trails can be bought for a few dollars at the Pinetop/Lakeside Chamber of Commerce.